 Amr Al- Aaser is a writer and video producer who has appeared on sites like Rock Paper Shotgun, Waypoint, Kotaku and Paste Magazine.
 Amr is editor-in-chief of Deorbital and Click Bliss.
 Amr hosts Hand to Hand Heart to Heart, a podcast that takes a look at fighting games as complete works of art, and appreciates the beautiful communication they enable.

 Julia Steele Allen is an award-winning performer, writer, and longtime community organizer and activist from NYC.
-She co-produced and was the Impact Producer for DECADE OF FIRE, a documentary film about the burning of the Bronx in the 1970’s, partnering the film with over 50 grassroots housing, racial and economic justice organizations across the U.S. She also developed, produced and performed “Mariposa & the Saint: From Solitary Confinement, A Play Through Letters” using the play as an organizing tool across 10 states, performing for judges, wardens, state legislators and thousands of others as part of the growing movement to end solitary confinement in this country.
+She co-produced and was the Impact Producer for DECADE OF FIRE, an award-winning documentary film about the burning of the Bronx in the 1970’s, partnering the film with over 50 grassroots housing, racial and economic justice organizations across the U.S. She also developed, produced and performed “Mariposa & the Saint: From Solitary Confinement, A Play Through Letters” using the play as an organizing tool across 10 states, performing for judges, wardens, state legislators and thousands of others as part of the growing movement to end solitary confinement in this country.
 She continues to work at the intersection of art and organizing as an Impact Strategist/Impact Producer for documentary projects.

 Maurice is the Co-Executive Director of ACRE.
 He works with community organizations and labor unions on campaigns to create equitable communities by dismantling systems of wealth extraction that target Black and Brown communities. .
 Maurice currently serves on the board of Black Organizing for Leadership and Dignity, National Institute for Money in Politics, Investors Advocates for Social Justice, National Black Workers Center, 482Forward and the Rucks Society.
 If he had a magic wand, he’d abolish the police, prisons, hedge funds, pharmaceutical companies, corporate landlords and white supremacy.
 Until then, he runs campaigns to fight for a world where those things no longer exist.